KittehOrg/KittehIRCClientLib/docs/index.md

 ## Getting started

-KICL deisgned with a simple and intuitive API, a hello world is as simple as:
+KICL designed with a simple and intuitive API, a hello world is as simple as:

 ```java